rifaavalon/ansible-role-jmeter/README.md

 Author Information
 ------------------

-This role was created by Wikivoks.
+This role was created by wikivoks.
+Updated to jmeter 4.0 by Rifaavalon.